PIBWL Polish Armour page Po polsku

 The 4TP during trials - visible broken return rollers.

 The only prototype of the light tank 4TP was not armed.
-Only in June/July 1938 the prototype of the Polish 20mm automatic gun wz.38 FK-A was tested with 4TP, and then returned to the factory.
-The tank was expected to be armed with a coaxial 20mm automatic gun wz.38 FK-A and a water cooled 7.92mm wz.30 tank machine gun.
+Only in June/July 1938 a prototype of the Polish 20 mm automatic cannon wz.38 FK-A was tested with 4TP, and then returned to the factory.
+The tank was expected to be armed with a coaxial 20 mm automatic cannon wz.38 FK-A and a water cooled 7.92 mm wz.30 tank machine gun.
 The ammunition load was to be 200 or 250 gun rounds and 2500 MG rounds.
 The turret was modeled after Bofors-designed turret of the 7TP tank, but it was smaller.
-It also had a hatch in a rear wall, like the first not accepted model of 7TP turret.
+It also had a hatch in a rear wall, like an original unaccepted model of 7TP turret.

 Armour:

-Possibly the prototype was made of a regular steel.
+Most likely the prototype was made of a regular mild steel, due to costs and simplicity.

 Transmission - dry multi-disc main clutch, mechanical gearbox, 4 forward gears, 1 reverse gear, side clutches with band brakes, side drives.